seanzhangkx8/ConvoKit/doc/source/subreddit.rst

 1. Some subreddit corpus is big.
 If the subreddit of interest is highly active, it is advised to check the size of the compressed subreddit corpus file `here <https://zissou.infosci.cornell.edu/convokit/datasets/subreddit-corpus/corpus-zipped/>`_. before downloading.

 2. This is a beta version release.
-Not all subreddits that exist are included, and the completeness of the subreddit history is also not guaranteed.
+Not all subreddits that exist are included, and the completeness of subreddit history is not guaranteed.
 In some cases, the user activity information (i.e., number of posts/comments) may be inflated by duplicated entries in intermediate processing steps.
 We anticipate further updates to fix existing issues and to provide a more complete version of the dataset.